loulibre/LibreChat/rag_api/README.md

 5. **OpenAI API Issues**:
    - Verify that the OpenAI API key is valid and has sufficient credits.
    - Check that the embedding model specified is available for your account.

+6. **Ollama Integration Issues**:
+   - Ensure Ollama is running and accessible at the URL specified in `OLLAMA_BASE_URL`.
+   - Verify that the model specified in `EMBEDDINGS_MODEL` has been pulled to your Ollama instance.
+   - Check network connectivity between the RAG API container and Ollama if using Docker.

 ### Use Atlas MongoDB as Vector Database